Syed Mohammad Ahsan: Post-Independence

 His first assignment included his role as Deputy Director of Naval Intelligence at the Navy NHQ while establishing his intelligence department.

 At December 1952, he was asked by the Director-General of Inter-Services Intelligence Major-General Robert Cawthome to send a priority report that compiled detail discussions with Pakistani military personnel on the basic principles of the ISI.
 In addition, he was also asked for military's reaction towards the Basic Principles Committee where he ultimately warned of the theocracy and concluded that the economic disparities between East and West Pakistan must be addressed to prevent the breaking-up of the nation's unity.
 In 1959–60, he served as chief of staff of the Navy NHQ under the Navy Commander in Chief.

-In 1955–56, he was posted in the MoD's diplomatic assignment as the Naval attaché at the Pakistan Embassy situated in the Washington D.C.– the state capital of the United States.
-During this time, he went to attend the Naval War College in Newport in Rhode Island, graduated with a staff course degree from the College of Naval Command and Staff of the Naval War College.
+In 1955–56, he was posted to the Pakistan Embassy in Washington D.C. as naval attaché.
+During this time, he went to attend the Naval War College in Newport, Rhode Island, graduated with a staff course degree from the College of Naval Command and Staff of the Naval War College.

 In 1957, he was promoted as Captain and assigned to command the cruiser warship, the PNS Babur, that sailed in Karachi the following year.

 In 1960, he was promoted to the one-star rank, Commodore, and directed the Naval Intelligence during this time.
-In 1961–62, he again served on the diplomatic assignment when he was appointed as deputy chief military planning officer of Southeast Asia Treaty Organization (SEATO) in Bangkok and later became its chief military officer.
+In 1961–62, he was appointed deputy chief military planning officer of Southeast Asia Treaty Organization (SEATO) in Bangkok and later became its chief military officer.